dmbarbour/glas/docs/GlasDesign.md

 Glas will support many numeric literals such as `6`, `2/3`, and `3.14`.
 Complex numbers may also be supported.

 I'm still contemplating how to deal with representation concerns - bit width, fixed point, rationals, floating point, etc..
 I'm not satisfied with convention in this regard - too many unintuitive features and abstraction leaks.
+However, fixed-width representation is essential for performance and memory control.
+It seems feasible to approach this in terms of refinement types, operating on well-defined ranges of numbers, much like we might support fixed-width lists.

-Fixed-width representations are essential for performance reasons.
-Perhaps I can approach this in terms of refinement types, operating on well-defined ranges of numbers, much like we should support fixed-width lists.
+I intend to maintain full precision for numbers as the default, and require explicit conversions for any loss (e.g. converting `2/3` to a float).
+I may also desire support for symbolic numbers like pi.

-At least for now, I intend to maintain full precision for numbers as the default.
-This may also require some support for symbolic numbers like pi.
+Should the default type for number be a 'numeric formula' DSL?

 ### Units of Measure